An MRI Atlas of the Human Fetal Brain: Reference and Segmentation Tools for Fetal Brain MRI Analysis: Data Records

-The CRL-2025 spatiotemporal fetal brain MRI atlas, including the T2w atlases and the DTI atlases, that span from 21 weeks of gestation to 37 weeks of gestation, and their associated labels, including tissue segmentations, parcellations (regional), and transient white matter compartments (visible until 31 weeks of gestation), are publicly available and can be accessed through Harvard Dataverse: \url{https://dataverse.harvard.edu/dataverse/CRL2025Atlas/} , or using DOI links \url{https://doi.org/10.7910/DVN/QOO75G} (T2w) and \url{https://doi.org/10.7910/DVN/XWKCIE} (DTI).
-The dataset consists of NIfTI files (.nii.gz) containing the spatiotemporal fetal brain MRI atlases for each gestational week, organized by modality (T2w and DTI) in separate folders.
-Two accompanying label key text files are included: \texttt{T2WAtlas-labelkey.txt}, which provides labels for tissue segmentations and anatomical parcellations in the T2w atlases, and \texttt{DWIAtlas-labelkey.txt}, which provides corresponding information for the DTI atlases.
-All files can be viewed and analyzed using standard neuroimaging software such as ITK-SNAP~\cite{yushkevich2006user}, FSL, or ANTs.
+\paragraph{CRL-2025 spatiotemporal T2 and diffusion atlases} The CRL-2025 fetal T2 brain MRI atlas and the re-release of the CRL fetal diffusion brain MRI atlas~\cite{khan2019fetal} are publicly available as Harvard Dataverse datasets \url{https://dataverse.harvard.edu/dataverse/CRL2025Atlas/}, and via the DOI links \url{https://doi.org/10.7910/DVN/QOO75G} (T2w)\cite{DVN/QOO75G_2025} and \url{https://doi.org/10.7910/DVN/XWKCIE} (DTI)\cite{DVN/XWKCIE_2025}.
+The T2 atlas spans gestational ages (GA) 21 to 37 while the diffusion atlas spans GA weeks 23 to 38.
+Each atlas includes tissue segmentations and anatomical parcellations (regional).
+Datasets are provided as NIfTI files (.nii.gz) organized by gestational week and modality.
+Three accompanying label-key text files are included: \texttt{T2WAtlas\_labelkey-tissue.txt}, for the T2w tissue segmentations; \texttt{T2WAtlas\_labelkey-region.txt}, for the T2w regional parcellations; and \texttt{DWIAtlas-labelkey.txt}, which corresponds to a modified version of the T2w labeling schemes used in the DTI atlases.
+All files can be viewed using standard neuroimaging software such as ITK-SNAP~\cite{yushkevich2006user}.